-Funding call for research project submissions to the Multidisciplinary Center for Infectious Diseases at the University of Bern (MCID Bern)
+Call for research project submissions to the Early-Career Research Grants for Women (ECRG-W) funding scheme of the Multidisciplinary Center for Infectious Diseases at the University of Bern (MCID Bern)

-This is the first Multidisciplinary Center for Infectious Diseases (MCID) call for submission of scientific project proposals on the topic of infectious diseases.
-The call includes a dedicated funding scheme to support the next generation of academic talent.
-The 2021 call is open to researchers at the University of Bern, the Bern University Hospital/Inselspital and affiliated institutes.
+The Multidisciplinary Center for Infectious Diseases (MCID) launches a targeted call for submission of scientific project proposals on the topic of infectious diseases.
+The promotion and support of academic careers for women in science is an important aim of the MCID.
+Therefore, this call offers the possibility of project funding exclusively to early-career researchers who identify as women and are/will be based at the University of Bern, the Bern University Hospital/Inselspital or officially associated institutes.